Previous Post: Day 16 – Meta To Koto

 As the classic Annapurna Circuit dies as a trekking route, the locals can either forget about appealing to trekkers or they can redefine what Annapurna trekking means by developing alternatives that will take them off the dusty and increasingly busy road.
 This high altitude trek would be one such offering; others include the Nar/Phu trek and the traverse from Manang to Jomsom via Tilicho lake. the Annapurna Base Camp is already an established off-road trek.
 Unfortunately for the guesthouse owners, off-road would mean away from their properties on the Annapurna road.

 (See here for a map which shows the Mountain Kingdoms trek route (Siklis – Dudh Pokhari – Namun La – Timang – Dharapani) over nine days.
-Combining it with a walk up the Naar/Phu valley or a traverse from Manang to jomsom via Tilicho Lake would certainly make for a different experience than what is left of the Annapurna Circuit!
+Combining it with a walk up the Naar/Phu valley or a traverse from Manang to Jomsom via Tilicho Lake would undoubtedly make for a different experience than what is left of the Annapurna Circuit!

 While the future may lie in leaving the classic route and going high, we were staying low!
 Next up – Danaque – or Danakyu on both the topo and HMH maps.